Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 - A condition such as gastroenteritis, gastritis, or a stomach ulcer

 - Use of medicines such as NSAIDs, aspirin, or blood thinners

 How is the cause of hematemesis diagnosed?

 Your healthcare provider will ask about your symptoms.
-Tell him when the vomiting started and how long it lasted.
+Tell your provider when the vomiting started and how long it lasted.
 Describe the amount of blood you vomited, and if it was bright red or looked like coffee grounds.
-Tell him about any recent illness you had, or if you have a chronic medical condition.
-Tell him if you recently took NSAIDs or aspirin, and how much you took.
-He may also ask if you drink alcohol regularly.
+Your provider may ask about any recent illness you had, or if you have a chronic medical condition.
+Tell your provider if you recently took NSAIDs or aspirin, and how much you took.
+Your provider may also ask if you drink alcohol regularly.

 - Blood tests may be used to check your oxygen and iron levels.
 The tests can also show how well your blood clots.

 - Endoscopy is a procedure used to examine your upper GI.
 Your healthcare provider will use a scope (thin, bendable tube with a light on the end).
-He will move the scope down your throat and into your stomach.
-He may also take a tissue sample to be tested.
+The provider will move the scope down your throat and into your stomach.
+A tissue sample may be taken to be tested.

 - A bowel movement sample may be tested for blood.